LI-RADS: Role of LI-RADS in liver transplantation

 Although there are 5 levels of classification, the most significant and only actionable classification is LI-RADS or OPTN/UNOS 5, which indicates that a nodule is "definitely" cancer.
-The UNOS-OPTN recommendations to not provide guidance on liver nodules which do not meet this strict criteria for malignancy.
+The UNOS-OPTN recommendations to not provide guidance on liver nodules which do not meet these strict criteria for malignancy.

+LI-RADS Calculators and Report Generators

+While the American College of Radiology (ACR) does not officially endorse specific calculators, some tools have been developed to streamline the application of LI-RADS criteria.
+These calculators assist radiologists in categorizing liver lesions more efficiently and consistently.
+Free calculators are available for LI-RADS to the public, which are gaining popularity for their ability to simplify complex diagnostic processes.
+Additionally, report generators for LI-RADS CT/MRI and LI-RADS CEUS treatment response assessments facilitate structured and standardized reporting.

 Automatic extraction using Machine Learning

 Natural language processing tool available for computation of LI-RADS assessment category from the findings recorded in the textual radiology reports (documented without LI-RADS template) which may enable standardizing screening recommendations and treatment planning of patients at risk for hepatocellular carcinoma by using same scoring criteria.
 In addition, such system may facilitate AI-based healthcare research with images by offering large scale text mining and data gathering opportunities from standard hospital clinical data repositories.